EarlyMssElectronicLibrary/spindle/README.markdown

               ├── ...
               └── 0020_000018_KTK_txsharpie_WBRBB47-MB625Rd.jpg

+The package folder may have any name, as long as it contains no spaces.
+Large sets of data can be broken into multiple packages if convenient.

 The data folder must be spelled 'data', all in lower case characters.
 Within the `data` directory files may be organized in any fashion.
 Please note the
 following: